 Give your child words to identify their feelings, and let them know you want to help.

-Haircuts in particular bring a host of challenges for your child.
+Haircuts, in particular, bring a host of challenges for your child.
 A salon in itself carries a plethora of new noises and smells.
-Sensitive ears and noses can be so overwhelmed.
+Sensitive ears and noses can be easily overwhelmed.
 The strong distinctive smells may not only be offensive to your child’s nose, but could also trigger a headache or nausea.
-And don't forget the noises, from loud hair driers to the buzzing of razors to the snipping of scissors.
+And don't forget the noises, from loud hair dryers to the buzzing of razors to the snipping of scissors.
 Maybe this is nothing to you, but it could mean shear agony — no pun intended — for your child.